elastic/rally/docs/configuration.rst

 Rally has to be configured before it is ready.
 Just run ``esrally`` after installation.
 Rally will detect that the configuration is missing and ask a few questions.

-If you want to reconfigure Rally at any later time, just run ``esrally configure``.
+If you want to reconfigure Rally at any later time, just run ``esrally configure`` again.

 Simple Configuration
 --------------------